perrin-isir/xpag/README.md

 and some functionalities specific to Brax environments require it to be installed.

-*The three modules JAX, Flax and Brax are not automatically installed as a dependency.*
+**The three modules JAX, Flax and Brax are not automatically installed as dependencies of xpag.**

 - To install JAX, follow these guidelines: